Brexit and diabetes – how could a no-deal Brexit affect people with diabetes?

 At these meetings we were assured about preparations for the possibility of a no-deal Brexit, including the supply of insulin.

-Back in the summer, following the appointment of the new Prime Minister, we wrote to seek his assurances on continued, uninterrupted access to insulin in the event of a no-deal Brexit.
+Back in the summer of 2019, following the appointment of the new Prime Minister, we wrote to seek his assurances on continued, uninterrupted access to insulin in the event of a no-deal Brexit.
 A reply to this letter from the health minister stated that the DHSC’s plans should ensure that the supply of medicines and medical products remains uninterrupted.

 What has the government said about its plans and preparations?